HOME ◼︎ CHILDREN ◼︎ STUDY GUIDES ◼︎ BOOK REFLECTIONS ◼︎ LEARNING STORIES ◼︎ TOPICS ◼︎ ESSAYS ◼︎ LINKS◼︎ SPACES◼︎ FOREST SCHOOL RESOURCES ◼︎ WRITING

 About

-This is an education rooted in experience, not abstraction.
-It values presence over performance, and wonder over outcomes.
-It respects the rhythms of human development and believes children are not just preparing for life—they are already living it.
+What you'll find here is an education rooted in experience, not abstraction.
+It values presence over performance.
+Wonder over outcomes.
+It respects the rhythms of human development and takes seriously the idea that children are not preparing for life — they are already living it.

 —Rebecca